-- Heat the oil over a medium heat in a heavy-bottomed casserole dish, then fry the chorizo in the pan for 3-5 minutes until it is crispy.
+- Heat the oil over a medium heat in a casserole pot or cast iron frying pan, then fry the chorizo in the pan for 3-5 minutes until it is crispy.

 - Add the onion and red pepper to the pan and sauté for 5 minutes until the vegetables have taken on some colour and have softened.
 Then add the garlic and butter beans and sauté for one minute.